-- A) Research and determine all components needed to ensure the success of each Conference and Convention.
-Develop a model contract, which shall include but not be limited by the specifications as listed below in subsection G. - B) Review and update the Multiple District Convention and Conference manual annually, establish guidelines and procedures for the proper implementation and management of approved plans and policies established for each convention. - C) Establish Negotiating Committees for any conference or State Convention, as outlined in the Multiple District By-laws.
-This committee will: - 1) Identify (through a letter to the Council-approved convention or conference site) precisely who has the authority from the venue to sign the contract, modify the contract,

-- insure performance under the contract, and accept and/or modify payment under the contract.
+A) Research and determine all components needed to ensure the success of each

+- Conference and Convention.
+Develop a model contract, which shall include but not be limited by the specifications as listed below in subsection G. The Multiple District State Convention shall be held after the 15th of the selected month, allowing sufficient time for delegate information distribution.
+(2021) - B) Review and update the Multiple District Convention and Conference manual annually, establish guidelines and procedures for the proper implementation and management of approved plans and policies established for each convention. - C) Establish Negotiating Committees for any conference or State Convention, as outlined in the Multiple District By-laws.
+This committee will: - 1) Identify (through a letter to the Council-approved convention or conference site) precisely who has the authority from the venue to sign the contract, modify the contract, insure performance under the contract, and accept and/or modify payment under the contract.
 If the named person above changes, the venue shall submit in writing the new representative with the same authority. - 2) The Negotiating Committee shall bring the proposed contract back to the full Permanent Convention Committee for their review and recommendations to the Council. - D) The Permanent Convention Committee shall submit all contracts to a legal advisor (one skilled in contracts and the like) before submitting to the Council for their approval. - E) The Permanent Convention Committee shall prepare a comprehensive synopsis of each proposed conference and convention contract and submit it along with their recommendations to the Council for their consideration and approval.
 Once approved, the Council Chairperson may sign it.
-No contracts shall be signed more than three years in advance. - F) The Permanent Convention Committee shall meet with the Chairperson of each scheduled event and: - 1) Review the signed contract for the event with the Chairperson. - 2) Instruct the Chairperson to commit in writing and have both parties sign any agreements or commitments made pertaining to, or outside of the contract.
+The Committee shall secure conference/convention contracts no more than two (2) years or for a third year, upon Council approval, beyond the current fiscal year.
+(2021) - F) The Permanent Convention Committee shall meet with the Chairperson of each scheduled event and: - 1) Review the signed contract for the event with the Chairperson. - 2) Instruct the Chairperson to commit in writing and have both parties sign any agreements or commitments made pertaining to, or outside of the contract.
 These signed agreements shall include follow up in writing of all agreements made in person, on the phone or whenever conversing with the facilities authorized representative.
 There can be no gray area, no matter how minor the agreement may seem at the time.
 It must be reduced to writing and signed by both authorized parties. - 3) The Convention or Conference Chairperson must give the final count for meals immediately prior to the last date set forth in the contract.
 This count must be in writing and countersigned by the authorized person of the venue.
-Copies of all signed agreements shall be attached to the original contract and filed with the Council Secretary/Treasurer. - 4) At the close of the conference or convention, the Council Secretary / Treasurer shall mark on the back of the final check: Accepted only as payment in full of all sums due and owing for MD 23 Lions Clubs (Conference or Convention on (enter date)) and have the listed authority sign and mark the bill with paid in full, with any exception(s) so noted and signed by both parties. - 5) The Chairperson of each scheduled event shall report to the full Permanent Convention Committee at their regular scheduled meetings.

-G) VENUE GUIDELINES - STATE CONFERENCE/CONVENTION

-The following guidelines for conferences and conventions are included as guidelines only, to assist Permanent Convention Committees in exploring new convention venues.
+Copies of all signed agreements shall be attached to the original contract and filed with the Council Secretary/Treasurer. - 4) At the close of the conference or convention, the Council Secretary / Treasurer shall mark on the back of the final check: Accepted only as payment in full of all sums due and owing for MD 23 Lions Clubs (Conference or Convention on (enter date)) and have the listed authority sign and mark the bill with paid in full, with any exception(s) so noted and signed by both parties. - 5) The Chairperson of each scheduled event shall report to the full Permanent Convention Committee at their regular scheduled meetings. - G) VENUE GUIDELINES STATE CONFERENCE/CONVENTION The following guidelines for conferences and conventions are included as guidelines only, to assist Permanent Convention Committees in exploring new convention venues.
 Under no circumstances is any venue to meet every requirement set forth in these guidelines.
 These guidelines apply to single or multiple day events.